freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/java/interfaces/index.md

 *   You can place variables within an Interface, although it won't be a sensible decision as Classes are not bound to have the same variable.
 In short, avoid placing variables!
 *   All variables and methods in an Interface are public, even if you leave out the `public` keyword.
 *   An Interface cannot specify the implementation of a particular method.
-Its upto the Classes to do it.
+Its up to the Classes to do it.
 Although there has been a recent exception (see below).
 *   If a Class implements multiple Interfaces, then there is a remote chance of method signature overlap.
 Since Java does not allow multiple methods of the exact same signature, this can lead to problems.
 See <a href='http://stackoverflow.com/questions/2598009/method-name-collision-in-interface-implementation-java' target='_blank' rel='nofollow'>this question</a> for more info.

 ## Interface Default Methods

 Before Java 8, we had no way to direct an Interface to have a particular method implementation.
 This lead to lot of confusion and code breaks if an Interface definition is suddenly changed.

 Suppose, you wrote an open source library, which contains an Interface.
 Say, your clients, i.e. practically all developers around the world, are using it heavily and are happy.
 Now you have had to upgrade the library by adding a new method definition to the Interface to support a new feature.
-But that would break _all_ builds since all Classes implementing that Interface has to change now.
+But that would break _all_ builds since all Classes implementing that Interface have to change now.
 What a catastrophe!

-Thankfully, Java 8 now provides us `default` methods of Interfaces.
+Thankfully, Java 8 now provides us `default` methods for Interfaces.
 A `default` method _can_ contain its own implementation _directly_ within the Interface!
 So, if a Class does not implement a default method, the compiler will take the implementation mentioned within the Interface.
 Nice, isn't it?
 So in your library, you may add any number of default methods in interfaces without the fear of breaking anything!

 ```java
 public interface GPS {